Divide using synthetic division. (x5+4x4−3x2+2x+3)÷(x−3)

 Synthetic division is a shortcut method for dividing a polynomial by a linear binomial of the form (x - c).
 It simplifies the long division process by using only the coefficients of the polynomial, making calculations faster and less error-prone.

 When performing synthetic division, it is important to include coefficients for all powers of x, even if some terms are missing.
-For example, if x^3 is missing, its coefficient is zero.
-This ensures the alignment of terms during the division process.
+For example, if the polynomial lacks an x³ term, its coefficient is zero, which must be included to maintain proper alignment during division.

-The result of synthetic division gives the quotient polynomial and a remainder.
+The result of synthetic division provides a quotient polynomial and a remainder.
 The quotient has one degree less than the original polynomial, and the remainder is a constant.
-The original polynomial equals the divisor times the quotient plus the remainder.
+Understanding how to interpret these results is essential for solving division problems and further factorization.